These Vegan Gluten-Free Chocolate Chip Cookies are crispy on the outside, soft and chewy on the inside, and sweet and “buttery”!

 Vegan Gluten-Free Chocolate Chip Cookies

-- 40 g (1.5oz) dark chocolate** chips or chunks (ensure vegan/gluten-free or necessary)
+- 100 g (2/3 cup) dark chocolate chips or chunks **(ensure vegan/gluten-free or necessary)

 - Preheat oven to 180 degrees Celsius (350 degrees Fahrenheit)

-- Drain the soaked dates and place in a blender or food processor (you can also use a hand-held stick blender) along with the water and salt
+- Drain the soaked dates and place in a blender or food processor with the almond butter and salt

 - Carefully mix in the chocolate chips